hpgrahsl/kryptonite-for-kafka/README.md

 }
 ```

 The result after applying this SMT is a record in which all the fields specified in the `field_config` parameter are **encrypted using the secret key** specified by its id with the `cipher_data_key_identifier` parameter.
-Currently, all available secret keys have to be directly configured using the parameter `cipher_data_keys`.
+The secret keys are configured using the parameter `cipher_data_keys` where the key material itself is specified according to a [Tink](https://developers.google.com/tink/) key set configuration in JSON format (here is a [concrete example](#tink-key-sets)).
 Apparently, the **configured key materials have to be treated with utmost secrecy**, for leaking any of the secret keys renders encryption useless.
-The recommended way of doing this for now is to indirectly reference secret key materials by externalizing them into a separate properties file.
-Read a few details about this [here](#externalize-configuration-parameters).
+The recommended way of doing this for now is to either

+- indirectly reference secret key materials by externalizing them into a separate properties file (find a few details [here](#externalize-configuration-parameters))

+or

+- to NOT store the key materials at the client-side in the first place, but instead resolve keys at runtime from a cloud KMS such as [Azure Key Vault](https://azure.microsoft.com/en-us/services/key-vault/), which is supported.

+In general though, this can be considered a "chicken-and-egg" problem since the confidential settings in order to access a remote KMS also need to be store somewhere somehow.

-Since the configuration parameter `field_mode` is set to 'OBJECT', complex field types are processed as a whole instead of element-wise.
+Since the configuration parameter `field_mode` in the configuration above is set to 'OBJECT', complex field types are processed as a whole instead of element-wise for which you could choose the `ELEMENT` mode.

 Below is an exemplary `Struct.toString()` output of the record after the encryption: